radekmie/changestream-to-redis/README.md

 * **No change stream resumption.** It is planned, but at the moment the program is entirely stateless.
 * **No error handling.** As soon as the change stream or Redis communication fails, the program exits.
 It is planned, though `changestream-to-redis` is meant to restart as soon as it exits.
-* **No monitoring.** There is no monitoring of any kind, but both a healt-checking endpoint and [Prometheus](https://prometheus.io) metrics are planned.
+* **No monitoring.** There is no monitoring of any kind, but both a health-checking endpoint and [Prometheus](https://prometheus.io) metrics are planned.

+## Performance

+As reported on [Meteor forums](https://forums.meteor.com/t/introduction-of-changestream-to-redis/60269/8?u=radekmie), after a couple of weeks in a pre-production environment and a week in a production one, the performance is significantly better than `oplogtoredis`'s:
+* **4x CPU and 5x RAM reduction in a pre-production environment** with low traffic and occasional peaks (e.g., migrations).
+* **2x CPU and 4x RAM reduction in a production environment** with high traffic and regular peaks (e.g., migrations and cron jobs).
+* **60% cost reduction in a production environment** by using a smaller instance (x0.5) and ARM CPU (x0.8).
+The production environment uses the currently smallest AWS Fargate instance (0.25 CPU / 0.5GB RAM) and stays below 2% CPU (on average) and 0.8% RAM (at all times).
+* Stabler CPU and RAM usage (the latter stays the same for hours and even days).

+Remember: your mileage may vary!

 ## Development